-Did it really need a Social Media brand attack?
-If story is true, then this is a pretty straight forward case!
-Just go to the hospital, get an official document documenting the injuries, report to the authorities (Police and Ministry of Tourism) and to Consumer Protection Authority… case closed!
-IMO I would have also spoken with the manager and/or owner first – why all the media fuss and noise?
+Did it need a Social Media brand attack?
+If a story is true, then this is a pretty straightforward case!
+Just go to the hospital, get an official document documenting the injuries, report to the authorities (Police and Ministry of Tourism), and to Consumer Protection Authority, case closed!
+IMO I would have also spoken with the manager and owner first – why all the media fuss and noise?

-If you need to use hashtags, then either build on an already well-established hashtag with solid fan-base and content, this has a chance to gain traction and go viral or another option would be to create a generic hashtag that has a chance to trend with a large audience… such as #FAIL, #MARINA, #NORTHCOAST, #DISASTER… etc. but neither is the case here.
+If you need to use hashtags, then either build on an already well-established hashtag with a solid fan-base and content, this has a chance to gain traction and go viral, or another option would be to create a generic hashtag that has an opportunity to trend with a large audience, such as #FAIL, #MARINA, #NORTHCOAST, #DISASTER… etc. but neither is the case here.

-Traditional media doesn’t have the same impact as social media nowadays as we can see from the charts below showing the impact of Facebook versus other media types
+Traditional media doesn’t have the same impact as social media nowadays, as we can see from the charts below showing the effects of Facebook versus other media types.

-What happened over the media resembles a “Witch hunt”, and they even didn’t reach out to the other party to get a different perspective… sharing opinions rather than providing news is misleading!
+What happened over the media resembles a “Witch hunt,” and they didn’t reach out to the other party to get a different perspective… sharing opinions rather than providing news is misleading!

 The usual suspects

-Following the media trend, and fueled by a mob of friends whom blindly make assumptions based on loyalties and ignoring the solid facts and official investigations we find:
+Following the media trend, and fueled by a mob of friends who blindly make assumptions based on loyalties and ignore the solid facts and official investigations, we find:

-1) the “conspiracy theorists”… the movie-style stereotype of a rich businessman working with corrupt authorities, this businessman doesn’t care about maintenance or quality of service…
+1) the “conspiracy theorists”… the movie-style stereotype of a wealthy businessman working with corrupt authorities, this businessman doesn’t care about maintenance or quality of service…

-2) the “know it all” … suddenly everyone is an Electricity, Grounding, and Jacuzzi installations expert!, all have apparently been through the “terrible” and “very expensive” services of Ocean Blue!
+2) the “know it all” suddenly everyone is an Electricity, Grounding, and Jacuzzi installations expert!, all have been through the “terrible” and “costly” services of Ocean Blue!

-It’s a shame how easily people are driven by emotions, rumors and headlines… no one bothers to read or follow logic anymore.
+It’s a shame how easily emotions, rumors, and headlines drive people, and no one bothers to read or follow logic anymore.

-The chart below shows the increase in fans before, during, and after the incident, we can clearly see a rise in fans (due to the attack) and a return to the normal trend afterwards.
+The chart below shows the increase in fans before, during, and after the incident.
+We can see a rise in fans (due to the attack) and a return to the average trend afterward.

 It seems that it is business as usual for the hotel, and impact, if any, would be gaining a 10% increase in fans.

-Driven by supporters, the negative sentiment did rise, but only for a brief period and not to the extent that would have any impact on the business.
+Driven by supporters, the negative sentiment did rise, but only for a brief period and not to the extent that would impact the business.

-Another note is that usually people who have something negative to say are the ones whom post and comment… Positive fans seldom post or comment unless they are provoked, so I would assume the actual percentage is less than half (10~15%) for the negative sentiment of overall mentions.
+Another note is that usually, people who have something negative to say are the ones who post and comment.
+Optimistic fans seldom post or comment unless provoked, so I would assume the actual percentage is less than half (10~15%) for the negative sentiment of overall mentions.

 Professionally, during any crisis over social media, the best practice is to do the following: